Red-Hot Readable Redhead Facts

 🔥 Redheads literally have superpowers, such as the ability to produce more vitamin D than mere mortals

 🥕 Ireland and Scotland are the world’s leading producers of redheads

-🗺️ Redheads evolved from the steppes of Central Asia
+🗺️ Redheads originate from the steppes of Central Asia.
+We blame Genghis!

 👩🦰 Red hair, pale skin and freckles happen due to a mutation in the MCR1 gene

 🧙♀️ Redheads suffer prejudice and superstition to this day